kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 But what's most frustrating is that they offer plenty of opportunities for things to go wrong.
 The last thing you want to deal with as a developer is layering on a complex asynchronous API (FileSystem) in an already asynchronous world (Workers)!
-The good news is that the [FileSystem API][fs-spec] API defines a synchronous version to ease the pain in Web Workers.
+The good news is that the [FileSystem API][fs-spec] defines a synchronous version to ease the pain in Web Workers.

 For the most part, the synchronous API is exactly the same as its asynchronous cousin.
 The methods, properties, features, and functionality will be familiar.
 The major deviations are: